1 9 6 6 (UK)

 4 x 55 minute episodes

-Kronk headed up a government intelligence agency called Department K, assisted by assassin Miss Dunner (June Watson).
+Kronk headed up a government intelligence agency called Department K, assisted by his prim, middle-aged secretary and part-time assassin Miss Dunner (June Watson).

-Confusing, erudite, self-consciously absurd and packed with eccentric dialogue, The Corridor People was shot on tape and in black and white, with the action rarely leaving the confines of a small series of sets.
+Confusing, erudite, self-consciously absurd and packed with eccentric dialogue, The Corridor People was shot on tape and in black and white at Granada’s Quay Street studio, with the action rarely leaving the confines of a small series of sets.

 The series was written and created by Edward Boyd (who had previously created the Granada series The Odd Man) and was transmitted on Friday nights in August and September 1966.

 Victim As Birdwatcher | Victim As Whitebait | Victim As Red | Victim As Black